Humanin (10mg)

 Humanin Research

-Humanin and Neuroprotection
+Humanin and Neurodegeneration Models

-Studies in rats have suggested that micropeptides may protect Alzheimer’s disease neurons and prevent cell death caused by the formation of beta-amyloid plaques.[3]
-The scientists note that ā€œHN exhibits multiple intracellular and extracellular anti-cell death actions and antagonizes various AD-associated pathomechanisms including amyloid plaque accumulation.ā€ Studies further suggest that peptides may prevent the death of excitotoxic neurons in experiments with NMDA pulses.
-It is hoped that this potential of Humanin may delay or stop neurodegenerative diseases such as Alzheimer’s disease and other forms of dementia.
-Under normal circumstances, Bcl2 family proteins may signal the release of proteins from mitochondrial membranes, activating caspases and coordinating the orderly destruction and recycling of cells.
-This process is practically useful in many situations, such as when a virus invades, where a small number of cells can be destroyed to prevent widespread tissue damage.
+This process is practically interesting in many hypothetical situations, such as when a virus invades, where a small number of cells may be destroyed to support widespread tissue damage.
 However, the process may become dysregulated under certain conditions, leading to widespread unsuppressed cell death.
 Humanin appears to bind to the Bcl2-stimulating proteins Bid and tBid and block their function.
 This action may potentially shut down the apoptotic pathway at its origin.

-Humanin and Heart Disease
+Humanin and Heart Cells

 Humanin and Retinal Disease

-Retinal pigment epithelium (RPE) is the layer of the retina that covers and nourishes the cells that cause vision.
+Retinal pigment epithelium (RPE) is a layer of the retina that covers and nourishes the cells that aid with vision.
 It appears to play a role in the absorption and scattering of light, filtering blood components that reach the inside of the retina.
-It also, above all, may establish the nature of immune privilege inside the eye.
-RPE damage has been associated with age-related macular degeneration, diabetic retinopathy, and other serious eye conditions.
-Current studies have suggested that Humanin may be an important component of RPE and may reduce oxidative stress in this tissue.[6]
-Humanin supplementation in cell culture appears to improve RPE function and increase tissue resistance to apoptosis.
-This may help scientists in prevention research for retinal disorders such as macular degeneration.
+Above all, it may establish the nature of immunity inside the eye.
+RPE damage has been associated with age-related macular degeneration, diabetic retinopathy, and other ocular conditions.

-Humanin and Bone Health
+Humanin and Bone Function

-Bone loss is a serious condition, and researchers commonly employ glucocorticoids to mitigate severe inflammation (such as autoimmune inflammation), which may induce extreme bone loss when used at high concentrations or for long periods.
+Bone loss is a serious condition, and researchers commonly employ glucocorticoids to mitigate severe inflammation (such as autoimmune inflammation), which may induce extreme bone loss when exposed at high concentrations or for long periods.
 Researchers in Sweden and South Korea have hypothesized that Humanin may impact bones in two potential ways.[7]
-First, micropeptides like Humanin have been suggested to prevent chondrocytes (cells that produce the collagen matrix in which bone is built) from dying, possibly without obstructing the activity of glucocorticoids such as dexamethasone.
+First, Humanin has been suggested to support chondrocytes (cells that produce the collagen matrix in which bone is built) from dying, possibly without obstructing the activity of glucocorticoids.
 This impact may increase bone and cartilage growth or offset some of the accelerated bone loss caused by glucocorticoids.
-Humanin has also been suggested to reduce osteoclast formation.
-Osteoclasts are the cells that cause bone loss and remodeling.
-Overactivation of these cells may result in severe bone loss.
-By preventing osteoclast formation, Humanin may potentially reduce excessive bone remodeling and loss.

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.